Appscrunch/Multy-android/README.md

 git clone https://github.com/Appscrunch/Multy-android.git
 ```

-2. Make shure you have CMake and NDK installed in the Android Studio SDK Tools
+2. Make shure you have CMake and NDK installed in Android Studio SDK Tools

 3. Clone master branch of the Multy-Core project
 ```